ltai/TS_fda/README.md

-# TVPSE
+# TS_fda
-Trend and Variable-Phase Seasonality Estimation from Functional Data.
+TS_fda stands for Trend and Variable-Phase Seasonality Estimation from Functional Data.
 TVPSE contains all the codes in my PhD dissertation.
 Programming language used were Matlab, R, and C++.

 "main_function" is the code for trend and seasonality estimation given a subspace H.